coj337/TheDNSer/Readme.md

 TheDNS is a DNS brute forcing tool and is intended as a simple replacement for MassDNS.

 ## Features
-*Fast* DNS brute-forcing without any external dependancies.
+*Fast* DNS brute-forcing without any external dependencies.
 Coming Soon: Validation and wildcard filtering

 ## Performance